sakshamb2113/SystemPracticum/README.md

  - activate the virtual env `source ./.env/bin/activate`
  - install the required libraries `pip install -r requirements.txt`
  - Run Server `python Server.py`
- - open multiple new terminals and activate virtual environment in them
+ - open one or multiple new terminals and activate virtual environment in them
  - Run Client in each of them `python ClientApp.py`